Deepak-714/tronwallet/README.md

 ## Getting started

+'''dart
+body:Tronwallet(childwidget: )
+'''
-'body:Tronwallet(childwidget: )' Wrap the app or widget with Tronwallet and then you can access the 'TronwalletAction'  method's.
+Wrap the app or widget with Tronwallet and then you can access the 'TronwalletAction'  method's.

 ## Usage